10 Things To Do In Petworth, West Sussex

 The Angel Inn Petworth

-Petworth is perhaps best known for its many antique shops and art galleries and personally, a good rummage around Petworth Antique Market and some of the many shops is a fine way to spend a few hours.
-There are some 43 dealers at the Antique Market and a fantastic collection of everything from antique walking sticks, silver and glass, books, lace and linens.
-In May, the Petworth Park Antiques & Fine Art Fair 2023 is a unique opportunity to see over 60 exhibitors of fine art and antiques and some rare, unique and incredible items – all in the stunning grounds of Petworth House.
+Newlands Gallery is a modern and contemporary art gallery that hosts an ongoing programme of fantastic exhibitions in their 18th century townhouse.
+This year this includes an Andy Warhol exhibition.
+In May, the Petworth Park Antiques & Fine Art Fair unfolds and is a unique opportunity to see over 60 exhibitors of fine art and antiques and some rare, unique and incredible items – all in the stunning grounds of Petworth House.

 Petworth claims to hold the oldest street fair in the south of England.
 It takes place in front of Leconfield Hall and is held on the 20 November, the Feast of St Edmund the King.
 It allegedly dates back to 1273, or even earlier.
 For summer frolics, Petworth Festival is a music and arts extravaganza.
 Then there’s the Petworth Festival Literary Week which normally takes place in October and welcomes a host of writers, directors, and presenters and the Petworth Sessions are now hosting a year-round Petworth Fringe!